Andrew Benintendi Player Props: White Sox vs. Mets

-The Chicago White Sox and Andrew Benintendi, who went 3-for-5 with an RBI last time out, battle Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (batting .326 in his past 10 games, with two doubles, five walks and seven RBI), take on starter Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-In his last game, he strung together three hits (going 3-for-5 with an RBI) against the Braves.
+He racked up two hits (going 2-for-4 with an RBI) in his most recent appearance against the Mets.

 Andrew Benintendi Game Info & Props vs. the Mets